Notable People

 He expands what a Jewish public biography can include

 Pryce matters in part because he does not fit an older communal picture neatly.
 He brings Black Jewish experience, Orthodox conversion, social work, higher education, prison, and reentry politics into the same frame.
 None of those should be treated as marginal themes if the goal is a serious contemporary Jewish library.
+That is why his page also belongs near profiles such as Marra Gad and Julius Lester.

 His story updates the archive simply by existing in it.
 It asks whether Jewish public memory is wide enough to hold lives formed through carceral experience and later remade through service.